“Are we there yet?”

 Rules of the Road

-I’ll be honest, I’m not too sure which of these road trip games were invented by my children, which ones they learned from friends, and which are from television, but I can tell you that these have definitely come in handy… whether we’re driving across town or across the state.
+I’ll be honest, I’m not too sure which of these road trip games were invented by my children, which ones they learned from friends, and which are from television, but I can tell you that having these fun games to play has definitely come in handy… whether we’re driving across town or across the state.
 Take these car game ideas and try them out… and feel free to make up some rules of your own.
 The main “rule” to follow is to have fun and enjoy making some memories together.